-Housing in all of these areas is expensive – expect to pay over $900,000+ for an average townhouse.
+Housing in all of these areas is expensive – expect to pay over $1 million for an average townhouse.
 Most of the population in each of the neighbourhoods has British Isles ancestry.

 Bloor Village West is known for its quiet, leafy streets.
 It has plenty of restaurants and bars and lies about 30 minutes from Toronto’s commercial district by subway.
 About one-sixth of Bloor Village West’s population are visible minorities – the main groups are South East Asian and Chinese.